Channel-Labs/judge-maker/README.md

 - `--assistant-definition-file`: Path to the file containing your assistant definition (name and description)
 - `--evaluation-conversations-file`: Path to the file containing conversations to evaluate
 - `--output-file`: Path where evaluation results will be saved
-- `--num-conversations`: Number of conversations to judge (default: 200)
 - `--judge-prompt-generator-model-id`: Model ID for generating judge prompts.
 Use your fine-tuned model ID to evaluate fine-tuning performance, or a base model ID to evaluate the baseline
 - `--judge-model-id`: Model ID for judging conversations in the evaluation file (default: `o3`)